Charlton Press: The Charlton Press (1980 to 2003) – 31st to 57th editions

+36th anniversary edition

 In 1988, a special edition celebrating The Charlton Press' 36th anniversary was published that was limited to 1000 serialized copies, each one of which was autographed by Jim Charlton and Bill Cross.
 The special edition, with 796 pages, included a reprint of the 1952, 1st edition catalogue in its entirety, the 1988 42nd edition of The Charlton Standard Catalogue of Canadian Coins, the 1987 2nd edition of The Charlton Standard Catalogue of Canadian Government Paper Money, and the 1988 1st edition of The Charlton Standard Catalogue of Canadian Colonial Tokens.
 Each section was separated by a coloured cover.
 This special edition was the first time since 1978 that the Charlton catalogue featured both tokens and paper money alongside coins in one publication.